Assiaamahouch/Assia.Amahouch/README.md

 ## 🧠 About Me

 Hi!
-I'm **[Your Name]**, a computer science student with a deep love for building things that make life better.
+I'm **ASSIA AMAHOUCH**, a computer science student with a deep love for building things that make life better.
 I enjoy exploring web development, DevOps, and AI/ML — anything that challenges me and helps me grow.

-- 🎓 CS Engineering Student (Graduating [Year])
+- 🎓 CS Engineering Student (Graduating [2026])
 - 💻 Interested in Full-Stack Development, DevOps, and Cloud
 - 🚀 Always learning something new